2022/23 | Conestoga College

 - Students who have met all course requirements at each level will be promoted to the following level or graduation.

-The courses in the program are designed to be taken in a certain order, since the content of a number of the courses builds on the content in some of the preceding courses.
+The courses in the program are designed to be taken in a certain order since the content of a number of the courses builds on the content in some of the preceding courses.
 A student who is not successful in core courses may not be permitted to go on to subsequent courses before achieving a passing grade in the course.
 This may mean the student will have to drop to "part-time" status.

-Requirements for Taking the Clinical Practicum Courses
+Requirements for Taking the Clinical Placement Courses

 All the lab and theory courses must be completed successfully each semester before a student can take the preceptored Pre-graduate Consolidation.